 }

-That’s how you change background color of Row and Column in Jetpack Compose.
+That’s how you change the background color of Rows and Columns in Jetpack Compose.